 So Many Hats

 Why "writer, lawyer, historian, horsewoman, Montanan?"
-I could add "voracious reader, dogged researcher, and person most likely to do down a rabbit hole and never emerge!"
+I could add "voracious reader, dogged researcher, and person most likely to go down a rabbit hole and never emerge!"
 Along the way I've been a teacher, ran a Macintosh computer repair business, worked at my local library, and even was a college radio DJ.
 So which hat fits me best?

-When Eric and I were shooting author photos, I tried the classic Montana cowgirl look, posing with my little buckskin half-Arab, Sassy.
-It didn't work out, as you can see.
-We tried gamely, but the hat shaded my face and the wind made Sassy's forelock look like I gave her a Mohawk!
-Ultimately, I ditched the hat, grabbed my Fire Horse, and Indy won the photo contest!
+Perhaps the best answer is that no hat fits perfectly!
+Case in point: When Eric and I were shooting author photos, I tried the classic Montana cowgirl look, posing with my little buckskin half-Arab, Sassy.
+As you can see, it didn't work out.
+Even in those rare moments when I smiled and Sassy "gave us her ears" at the same time, the hat shaded my face and the wind blew Sassy's forelock into a Mohawk!
+Ultimately, I ditched the hat, grabbed Indy the Fire Horse, and that's the photo we used!

 If I had to choose just one label, "Montanan" would be first.
 On my dad's side, four generations of my family have lived here; on my mom's side, three.
 My home is under the Big Sky.